-The elegant Tachog Lhakhang is cuddled on hills of Isuna village between Thimphu-Paro Highway.
+The elegant Tachog Lhakhang is cuddled on the hills of Isuna village between the Thimphu-Paro Highway.

 It is one of Bhutan’s ultimate tourist destination

-The prominent Tachog Monastery was built by Buddhist saint Thangtong Gyalpo during 1420.
+The prominent Tachog Monastery was built by Buddhist saint Thangtong Gyalpo in 1420.

-When he was at Tibet, he builds an enormous iron bridge that helps to combine villages together.
+When he was in Tibet, he builds an enormous iron bridge that helps to combine villages together.

-Due to his popularity by building an iron chain bridge, he was invited by chieftain/ local leader of Paro to build Tachog monastery.
+Due to his popularity by building an iron chain bridge, he was invited by the chieftain/ local leader of Paro to build the Tachog monastery.

 Moreover, other stories reveal that when he was meditating in Phudro Goemba.

-The main relics found inside Tachog monastery are a statue of Buddha, zhabdrung Rinpoche and statue of Ugyen guru Rinpoche.
+The main relics found inside the Tachog monastery are a statue of Buddha, zhabdrung Rinpoche and the statue of Ugyen Guru Rinpoche.